drpatrik/combatris/README.md

 - [X] Introduce KO in Battle mode
 - [X] Make Battle Mode timer based
 - [X] Wait for all in State waiting to get to Play before starting the game
-- [X] In Battle mode show interactive game board for all players instead of current status
+- [X] In Battle mode show interactive matrix for all players instead of current status
 - [ ] Introduce Marathon mode for single player campaign
 - [ ] Introduce VS mode for battle campaign
 - [ ] Sound
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
 - [ ] Add KO box and Last lines box in battle
-- [ ] Add possiability to have different UI components based on campaign
+- [ ] Add possibility to have different UI components based on campaign
 - [ ] Add new animation for combo/last clearing move (expanding text)
 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file